hferrada/HydridSelfIndex/README.md

 PREREQUISITES
 =============
-1.- The sdsl library, which is is available from: https://github.com/simongog/sdsl-lite 2.- The RMQ library, which is available from: https://github.com/hferrada/rmq
+1.- The sdsl library, which is is available from: https://github.com/simongog/sdsl-lite <br />
+2.- The RMQ library, which is available from: https://github.com/hferrada/rmq <br />

 MAKE
 ======
-1.- Install the libraries sdsl and rmq.
+1.- Install the libraries sdsl and rmq. <br />
-2.- Edit the Makefile writing the variables SDSL_DIR and RMQ_DIR with the path where you installed the libraries.
+2.- Edit the Makefile writing the variables SDSL_DIR and RMQ_DIR with the path where you installed the libraries. <br />
-3.- To make the library just execute the command 'make', this will create the file: 'hsi.a'.
+3.- To make the library just execute the command 'make', this will create the file: 'hsi.a'. <br />

 COMPILE and LINKING
 =========================